What We Do

 The CAC is fully accredited through National Children’s Alliance (NCA) and Alabama Network of Children’s Advocacy Centers, Inc. (ANCAC).
 These accreditations ensure that evidence-based best practices are being met and that victims are served in the most effective child and family-focused systems response possible.

-As part of Twin Cedars, the Children’s Advocacy Center of East Alabama is accredited by the Council on Accreditation (COA).
+As part of Twin Cedars, the Children’s Advocacy Center is accredited by the Council on Accreditation (COA).

 Referrals & Donations